Hawaii: Hot Spot Geology | Faculty-led Program

 Kathy Jicinsky, Assistant Director of Study Abroad for Faculty-led Programs

-- December 6, 2019 at 4pm: Application Deadline.
+- December 3, 2021 at 4pm (last day of classes): Application Deadline.
 Complete applications and a $500 confirmation deposit are due to be considered for this program.
 Priority will be given to freshmen and sophomore Geoscience students.
-Students will be accepted on a rolling basis.
+Students will be accepted on a rolling basis with the final deadline on December 3, 2021.